sbopanna/Find-Number-Less-Than-K-IBMQ/README.md

 Explanation for Qubit Length Determination:

-The length of the binary representation for the largest number in the list (list_n) determines the number of qubits required in the comparator circuit and hence the depth of the circuit.
-For E.g., if the largest number is in the range between 8 and 15, then, length of binary string is 4 and hence 4 qubits will be needed, similarly, if largest number is between 16 and 31, then the length of binary string is 5 and hence 5 qubits would be required
+The number of qubits required in the comparator circuit is determined by the length of the binary representation for the largest number in the list.
+For example, if the largest number falls between 8 and 15, 4 qubits will be needed; similarly, if the largest number is between 16 and 31, 5 qubits would be required.

 The following table illustrates as an example, the number of qubits required for a range of numbers that are the largest in the list provided

 <img width="669" alt="Screen Shot 2024-03-22 at 2 19 08 PM" src="https://github.com/sbopanna/Find-Number-Less-Than-K-IBMQ/assets/29610175/1adcb3c2-1d48-4076-9a8e-d9dcf135db43">

-If we have a comparator value of 7 and the largest number to be comapred in the list is 17, which is represented by the binary string 10001, initially, all the numbers in the range 0 to 31 (00000 - 11111) are generated and compared with the static integer 7, when simulated, the result set that is dervied, has all the integers from 0 to 6 marked as lesser than and this list derived from the quantum circuit result set is compared with the list supplied to determine the existence of the values in the list and hence a determination is made on what numbers in the supplied list are lower than the comparator.
+When a comparator value of 7 is used and the largest number to be compared in the list is 17 (represented by the binary string 10001), the initial step involves generating and comparing all numbers in the range 0 to 31 (00000 - 11111) with the static integer 7.
+In the simulation, the result set marks all integers from 0 to 6 as lesser than.
+This derived list from the quantum circuit result set is then compared with the supplied list to determine the existence of values in the list, thereby identifying which numbers in the supplied list are lower than the comparator.

 The Circuit and the Result for the problem set provided as a part of the QOSF evaluation: